-In 2017, BNL continued to participate in several events in support of ecological education programs on Long Island.
-On separate days, over 30 partner organizations and agencies, over 40 schools, and over 2,400 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
-These events provide students hands-on experience with field techniques in catching fish, invertebrate sampling, biodiversity inventory, and water chemistry.
-In addition, BNL is in the 13th year of the Open Space Stewardship Program (OSSP) and worked with 30 schools and over 3,000 students in 2017.
+Also in 2018, BNL continued its active support of ecological education programs on Long Island.
+On separate days, through the Day in the Life of a River program, more than 30 partner organizations and agencies, over 40 schools, and 3,000 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
+These events provided students hands-on experience with field techniques in catching fish, invertebrate sampling, biodiversity inventory, and water chemistry.
+BNL is also in its 14th year of the Open Space Stewardship Program (OSSP).
 The OSSP enables students to engage in activities to solve problems within their local community through scientific discovery, conservation, and stewardship.
-Participation in OSSP creates an opportunity for many students to enhance their educational experiences as well as to promote the realization that a career in science and technology is accessible with the proper academic coursework and interaction with teachers and field experts who have a passion for discovery and mentorship.
+Finally, the Lab formalized a partnership with the State University of New York School of Environmental Science and Forestry, based in Syracuse, NY, which will use the BNL site for Pine Barrens-related research.

 The Laboratory also hosts the annual New York Wildfire & Incident Management Academy, offered by NYSDEC and the Central Pine Barrens Commission.
 Using the Incident Command System of wildfire management, this academy trains firefighters in the methods of wildland fire suppression, prescribed fire, and fire analysis.

-BNL has developed and is implementing a Wildland Fire Management Plan that includes the use of prescribed fire for fuel and forest management and worked with NYSDEC to conduct three growing season fires in northern and eastern sections of the BNL property.
-These first three successful fires provided significant experience and training for fire crews working in Pine Barrens habitat, improving capabilities of these crews to conduct and manage fire within the Long Island Central Pine Barrens.
+BNL has developed and is implementing a Wildland Fire Management Plan that includes the use of prescribed fire for fuel and forest management and worked with NYSDEC to conduct a single growing season fire in the northern and eastern sections of the BNL property.
+This successful fire provided significant experience and training for fire crews working in Pine Barrens habitat, improving capabilities of these crews to conduct and manage fire within the Long Island Central Pine Barrens.
 Chapter 6 of this report describes BNL's natural and cultural resources in further detail.